jjermanis/ai-hangman/README.md

 * Added some words for rare letters: J, Q, X, and Z.

 * Added some words for letters that had been less used than expected: B, M, O, T, and W.

+## From Release #3 (Build 22 on 4/22/26)

+* Added MIT License to UI.

+* Added a visual keyboard for mobile users.

+* Allowed ability to change the color used in the game.

+* Added a check to greatly reduce repeated random words from being used in the game.

+* Contains 500 words (common words and proper names)